Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Some applications

 which is already a counterexample. \end{rem}

-One can rephrase Theorem \ref{thm:gx1} using the notion of cluster complex in \cite{Fomin03a}. \begin{defn} The {\em cluster complex} $\Delta(\bfSigma)$ of a cluster pattern $\bfSigma$ is the simplicial complex whose vertices are cluster variables and whose simplices are nonempty subsets of clusters. \end{defn}
+One can rephrase Theorem \ref{2thm:gx1} using the notion of the cluster complex in \cite{Fomin03a}. \begin{defn}[Cluster complex] The \emph{cluster complex\/} $\Delta(\bfSigma)$ of a cluster pattern $\bfSigma$ is the simplicial complex whose vertices are $x$-variables (cluster variables) and whose simplices are nonempty subsets of clusters. \end{defn}

 We define a parallel notion for a $G$-pattern $\bfG^{t_0}$ of $\bfSigma$, where we encounter the conflict of notation with a $G$-fan $\Delta(\bfG^{t_0})$.
 However, two notions are essentially equivalent, so that we abuse the notation.